paulrosmer/paulrosmer.github.io/README.md

 ## WELCOME!

 I am an applied microeconomic theorist with main matching theory and behavioral economics.
 I am a PhD student at the [Berlin School of Economics](https://berlinschoolofeconomics.de/home) and [Humboldt Unversität zu Berlin](https://www.wiwi.hu-berlin.de/en/research).
-In my freetime...
+I am a fellow at the Berlin Centre for Consumer Policies (BCCP).
+In my freetime, I contribute to the public good of ensuring reproducibility and replicability of economic research.
 <br/>
 <br/>
 Find my [CV here](https://paulrosmer.github.io/cv.pdf) and feel free to contact me at [paul.rosmer@student.hu-berlin.de](mailto:paul.rosmer@student.hu-berlin.de).  <br/>